TheLastGimbus/Roll-API/DIY.md

 ### Installation :cd:

-Currently, there are no fancy Docker containers, or even pip venv - if you want to be super clean and isolate everything, you can, but since I'm running this on a single Raspberry Pi Zero W, that can't take anything more anyway, I just install everything globally
+Currently, there are no fancy Docker containers, or even pip venv - if you want to be super clean and isolate everything, you can, but since I'm running this on a single Raspberry Pi Zero W (that can't take anything more anyway) I just install everything globally

 0. Get yourself a Raspberry Pi with a camera, and install RpiOS on it - can be Light version - as